Homepage > Journal > Design problem: Usability vs. Desirability

 We Audit.
 We Research.
 We Design.

-Apple products are considered an example of combining Usability and Desirability.
+Apple products are considered an example of combining usability and desirability.

 This is understandable to some extent, and authors of this kind of inconsistency can be forgiven.
-To be in accordance with the truth, you need to know that Usability is one of the four elements of User Experience.
-The remaining three are:
+You need to know that usability is one of the four elements of user experience.

 • Value